lokengd/spade/README.md

 ## 2. LLM Configuration

-By default, SPADE uses `qwen2.5-coder:latest` as the default for all agents.
+By default, SPADE uses `qwen2.5-coder:latest` for all agents.

 ### 2.1.
 Overriding Defaults